 The General Educational Development (GED) test can give you the opportunity to earn a high school diploma.
 These tests are designed to measure the general knowledge, ideas and thinking skills that are normally acquired through three years of high school.
 Many acquire knowledge and skills through work experience, reading and informal training.

 You are able to take the GED tests in Newfoundland and Labrador if you:

 The GED testing program consist of five tests in the areas of language arts - writing, social studies, science, language arts - reading, and mathematics.
 The questions range in difficulty from easy to hard, and cover a wide range of subjects.
 The five tests take about 7.5 hours to complete and are usually written on a Friday evening and Saturday outside St. John's.
 In the city of St. John's and surrounding areas the tests are scheduled weekdays, usually Wednesday and Thursday once a month, in the metro region.
-There is a non-refundable application fee of $30 (money order or cash only) payable to the Newfoundland Exchequer.
-The composition of the GED test is as follows:

 Language Arts, Writing - Part I (75 minutes)